-Core Application Documents 1 Final submission of the application through the Bodossaki Foundation's Programme Portal 2 Budget form (using the template available on the programme webpage ) Supporting documents of lead applicant and partner 1 Declaration of honor for the lead applicant and partner in Greece for the 'PREVENT' programme signed by their legal representative exclusively through the Digital Document Certification application located here .
-2 Statute of the Organisation - Founding Act (duly published copy) 3 Organisation's current Child Protection Policy (where applicable) If the organisation has financial data for at least the last 2 tax years (2022 & 2023): If the organisation is audited by a certified auditor: Audit report accompanied by the financial statements, including notes, for the required tax years (2022 &amp; 2023).
-4 If the organisation is not audited by a certified auditor: Profit/Loss Accounts, signed by the Legal Representative &amp; a Certified Accountant, the income tax returns (N) and the E3 declaration for the required tax years (2022 &amp; 2023).
-Revenue and expenditure ledger, the income tax returns (N) and the E3 declaration for the required tax years (2022 &amp; 2023) (if the organisation has single-entry books), or
+1 Final submission of the application through the Bodossaki Foundation's Programme Portal 2 Budget form (using the template available on the programme webpage.
+Supporting documents of lead applicant and partner 7 1 Declaration of honor for the lead applicant and partner in Greece for the 'PLATO' programme signed by their legal representative(s) exclusively through the Digital Document Certification application located here .
+Lead applicant' s and partner's Statute/Articles of Association as currently in force (duly published copy) 3 Organisation's current Child Protection Policy (where applicable) Lead applicant's and partner's recent (issued within the last month) data tabs of registration from Taxisnet platform (in Greek: " $K \alpha \rho \tau \epsilon \lambda \alpha \Sigma \tau \sigma \iota \chi \epsilon \iota \omega v M \eta \tau \rho \omega \sigma \sigma \tau \sigma \tau$ 5 indicating the current legal representative.
+If the organisation has financial data for at least the last 2 tax years (2023 & 2024): If the organisation is audited by a certified auditor: Audit report accompanied by the financial statements, including notes, for the required tax years (2023 & 2024).
+If the organisation is not audited by a certified auditor: Profit/Loss Accounts, signed by the Legal Representative & a Certified Accountant, the income tax returns (N) and the E3 declaration for the required tax years (2023 & 2024).
+In the case that the organisation does not have profit/loss accounts: Revenue and expenditure ledger, the income tax returns (N) and the E3 declaration for the required tax years (2023 & 2024).

-Only if there is a partner.
+7 Only if there is a partner.

-Revenue and expenditure analytical general ledger accounts, the income tax returns (N) and the E3 declaration for the required tax years (2022 &amp; 2023) (if the organisation has double-entry books).
-If the organisation does not have financial data for at least the last 2 tax years (2022 & 2023): • For the tax year 2023 the above applies • For the year 2024: Revenue and expenditure ledger for the period from 1 January 2024 to 31 July 2024, if the organisation maintains single-entry books, or • Revenue and expenditure analytical general ledger accounts for the period from January 1, 2024, to July 31, 2024, provided that the organization maintains double-entry books.
-5 Tax information in force 6 Insurance certificate in force Declaration for missing supporting documents signed by the legal representative of the organisation via the gov.gr portal, in the case that a supporting document cannot be submitted within the deadline.
-Declaration of incomplete financial data signed by the legal representative of the organisation via the gov.gr portal, stating the reasons why financial data documents are not available.
+8 If the organisation has been established after 1 June 2024, you will be asked, during the application review period, to submit additional financial information for the period from 1 June to the application deadline.

+7 Insurance certificate in force 8 Declaration for missing supporting documents signed by the legal representative of the organisation via the gov.gr portal, in the case that a supporting document cannot be submitted within the deadline.
+9 9 Declaration of incomplete financial data signed by the legal representative of the organisation the gov.gr portal, stating the reasons why financial data documents are not available.